 2025 Chapter Prologue

 Blackness.
 No moon, no stars.
-From orbit, no glowing electric webs across the night side, dense where the cities thrummed or stretched thin towards the wilds.
+From orbit, no glowing electric webs across the night side, dense where technocracy thrummed or stretched thin towards the wilds.
 On the ground, no glow of distant cities on the horizon, no orange fuzz of sodium street lamps lit.
 A black without texture, a yawning abyss of black, empty, but not forever.
 This is the primordial black of the bubbling nothing from which all creation eventually blooms.

 Sound.
 A high pitch whir of thin tires on crumbling pavement, squeaky pedals turning a chain, gears shifting and the rhythmic huffing of human exertion.
+A few notes of a whistled tune, futures and romance.

 Shattering the black, a flash of electronic phosphorescence, blurry as if burning.
 Up and to the left, a tiny green horizontal line, an underscore, blinks.
 On, off.
 On, off.
 On...

-Replies to querying cursors had to be phrased in an esoteric language known only to an elite few, the nerd class, geeks.
+"Replies to a cursor's query had to be phrased in an esoteric language known only to an elite few, the nerd class, geeks.
 The geeks shall inherit the earth, the bible almost said.
 They and their issue morphed into a legion of legendary billionaires who tinkered with culture and the life support system of the Earth, striving to improve.
 What do I want?
 How can you help me?
-As if the entire planet was a blinking cursor, an insistent introspection.
+As if the entire planet was a blinking cursor, an insistent, myopic introspection."

 "Strangely satisfying denoument on the theme of rapacious capitalism"